AbbVie exploits U.S. patents to protect profits: Congress report

-Drugmaker AbbVie (ABBV.N) exploits the U.S. patent system to push up prices for its Humira rheumatoid arthritis drug and Imbruvica, a cancer drug, according to a U.S. House of Representatives Oversight Committee staff report issued on Tuesday.
+WASHINGTON (Reuters) - Drugmaker AbbVie exploits the U.S. patent system to push up prices for its Humira rheumatoid arthritis drug and Imbruvica, a cancer drug, according to a U.S. House of Representatives Oversight Committee staff report on Tuesday.

-AbbVie Inc's chief executive officer Richard Gonzalez is to testify Tuesday about prices for Humira, which have been increased to $77,000 for a year's supply, and Imbruvica, which now costs $181,529 for a year's supply, said the committee, which called Humira "the highest grossing drug in the world."
+AbbVie Inc’s chief executive officer Richard Gonzalez testifies Tuesday about Humira’s price, which has increased to $77,000 for a year’s supply, and the price of Imbruvica, which now costs $181,529 for a year’s supply, said the committee, which called Humira “the highest grossing drug in the world.”

-AbbVie partners with Johnson & Johnson subsidiary Janssen Biotech to make Imbruvica, which treats mantle cell lymphoma and other cancers.
+AbbVie partners with Johnson & Johnson’s Janssen Biotech to make Imbruvica, which treats mantle cell lymphoma and other cancers.

 AbbVie made $16 billion from Humira from U.S. patients in 2020, the report said.